iterative/mlem.ai/content/docs/command-reference/init.md

 ## Description

 The `init` command (without given `path`) defaults to the current directory for the path argument.
-This creates a `.mlem` directory and an empty `config.yaml` file inside it.
+This creates a `.mlem/` directory and an empty `config.yaml` file inside it.

 Although we recommend using MLEM within a Git repository to track changes using